-PRESENTING A STUNNING AND HIGHLY IMPORTANT piece of North American HISTORIC furniture, namely, an 18C Mexican/Texas Bargueno Style Chest on Stand.
+PRESENTING A STUNNING AND IMPORTANT piece of North American, Texan, HISTORIC furniture, namely, an 18C Mexican/Texan Bargueno Style Chest on Stand.

 This is one of the MOST INTRUIGING

-Made of pine, maple and walnut this piece is based upon the Spanish Bargueno (Vargueno) Chest style.
+Made of pine, maple and walnut this piece’s design is based upon the ‘classic’ Spanish Bargueno (Vargueno) Chest style.

 It consists of a chest made of pine, maple and walnut on a solid pine stand.

-Each side of the chest are two wrought iron (unmistakably 18th Century) handles.
+On each side of the chest there are two wrought iron (unmistakably 18th Century) handles, for carrying the top section of the piece.

 WE ARE OF THE OPINION THAT THIS PIECE WAS NOT MADE IN SPAIN, BUT IN COLONIAL SPANISH AMERICA.
-WE ALSO BELIEVE THAT IT COULD EVEN POSSIBLY HAVE BEEN MADE IN TEXAS DURING SPANISH OCCUPATION.
+WE ALSO BELIEVE THAT IT COULD EVEN POSSIBLY HAVE BEEN MADE IN TEXAS, DURING THE SPANISH OCCUPATION.

 From the construction and hardware we date this piece to circa 1750-90.